Modelling of planar germanium hole qubits in electric and magnetic fields: Results

 \subsection{Simulation of the dephasing time}

-In order to estimate the performance of the planar hole qubits we further compute the effective dephasing times in the presence of charge noise.
-We model charge noise as random fluctuations of the electric field.
-For the electric field fluctuations we assume that the noise follows a $S(w)=A^2/f$ spectral density~\cite{paladinoNoiseImplicationsSolidstate2014, hendrickxFourqubitGermaniumQuantum2021}.
-To efficiently model the dynamics due to charge noise, we make two additional assumptions.
-First we only assume fluctuations of the electric field in z-directions and neglect in-plane fluctuations due to their vanishing impact.
-This is well justified in planar quantum dots due to the smooth potential landscape in $x,y$-plane from the electrostatic confinement.
-However, note that this assumption may break in the presence of atomistic interface steps or stray strain from metallic gates~\cite{paterasMesoscopicElasticDistortions2018}.
-Second we assume that the noise is coupled to the qubit linearly~\cite{ithierDecoherenceSuperconductingQuantum2005}.
-The pure dephasing time is then given by
+In order to estimate the performance of the planar hole qubits we also compute the effective dephasing times in the presence of charge noise.
+We first model charge noise as random fluctuations of the electric field.
+For the electric field fluctuations, we assume that the noise follows a $S(f)=A_{\xi}^2/f$ spectral density~\cite{paladinoNoiseImplicationsSolidstate2014, hendrickxFourqubitGermaniumQuantum2021} with $\xi=x,y,z$.
+To efficiently model the dynamics due to charge noise, we make the following additional assumptions.
+Firstly, the noise is coupled to the qubit linearly~\cite{ithierDecoherenceSuperconductingQuantum2005,russAsymmetricResonantExchange2015}, secondly, there are no spatial noise correlations, and thirdly, we assume noise in $x$ and $y$ direction to be identical.
+However, note that these assumptions may break in the presence of alloy disorder, stray strain from metallic gates~\cite{corley-wiciakNanoscaleMapping3D2023}, or extremely close fluctuating charge traps~\cite{wangOptimalOperationPoints2021a}.
+Using these assumptions, the pure dephasing time is then given by

-Here, $g(F_z)$ is the effective g-factor of the ground state and bandwith $r=1.68\,\times 10^9$ is the ratio of the lower and higher frequency cutoff.
-Because of the finite numbers of basis states included in our simulations and the finite step size in electric field, the g-factor is not completely a smooth function giving rise to local variations that overshadow the general trend of $\frac{\partial g(F_z)}{\partial F_z}$.
-Since these local variations are mostly an artifact of our simulations and our interest lies in the general trend the interpolated g-factor $g(F_z)$ is fitted to a fourth order polynomial here.
-Sweets spots are defined by a vanishing linear noise coupling $\frac{\partial g(F_z)}{\partial F_z}=0$.
-Note that a sweet spot does not give rise to infinite $T_2^\star$ but requires a more sophisticated treatment~\cite{makhlinDephasingSolidStateQubits2004}.
-The electric field noise is estimated to be $A=\unit[3.5]{kV/m}$ inside the quantum well, based on the charge noise estimation~\cite{xueQuantumLogicSpin2022a} and the Poisson-Schrodinger simulation including metal/dielectrics gate layers and the germanium heterostructure~\cite{tosatoHighMobilityHoleBilayer2022}.
+Here, $g(F_\xi)$ is the effective g-factor of the ground state and the bandwidth $r=1.68\,\times 10^9$ is the ratio of the lower and higher frequency cutoff.
+First-order sweet spots are defined by a vanishing linear noise coupling $\frac{\partial g(F_\xi)}{\partial F_\xi}=0$, thus give rise to exceptionally long dephasing times.
+Because of the finite numbers of basis states included in our simulations and the finite step size in electric field, the g-factor is not completely a smooth function, which gives rise to local variations that overshadow the general trend of $\frac{\partial g(F_z)}{\partial F_z}$.
+Since these local variations are mostly an artifact of our simulations and our interest lies in the general trend, the interpolated g-factor $g(F_z)$ is fitted to a fourth order polynomial.